 - Cook oatmeal as directed.

-- Place 1 cup portions into freezer safe container or bags.
+- Place 1 cup portions into freezer-safe containers or bags.

-- Defrost overnight in fridge or place frozen oatmeal in bowl with an additional 1-2 tablespoons water/milk and heat in microwave until warmed through.
+- Defrost overnight in the fridge or place frozen oatmeal in a bowl with an additional 1-2 tablespoons water/milk and heat in microwave until warmed through.